pscally1005/pscally1005.github.io/_posts/meatless/2024-05-27-pasta-salad.markdown

 - onion
 - lemon pepper
 - red pepper flakes
 Description: Pasta salad is a classic summer BBQ dish, but is normally mayo based, which I'm not a fan of.
-This has an oil and vinegar dressing that isn't too fatty but full of flavor.
+This has a homemade <a href="/misc/fake-healthy-foods#salad-dressing">salad dressing</a> that isn't too fatty but full of flavor.
 The salad ingredients are a great Mediterranean combination of chickpeas, roasted red pepper, pine nuts, and feta cheese.
 Any other nuts would work besides pine, and arugula can be used in place of spinach.
 For a protein source, mix in some shredded chicken!
 For a very similar dish, see my <a href="mediterranean-potato-salad">Mediterranean Sweet Potato Salad</a>
 Instructions:
 - Start with the peppers first, since they'll take the longest.
 Preheat your oven to 400F, and line a cookie sheet with parchment paper.
 Cut the peppers into long thin strips, and add to the sheet.
 Drizzle with oil and add a pinch of salt.
 Roast for 20-30 minutes, or until soft and lightly charred.
 Alternatively, you can use a (drained and rinsed) jar of roasted red peppers<br><br>